 The CUES collaborates with many community partners to expand the impact of coursework and projects that benefit Indianapolis and to provide Butler students with real-world experiences.
-Current community partners in CUES-led classes and projects include:
+Current and past community partners in CUES-led classes and projects include:

 Carriage House East Apartments is an affordable apartment community on the east side of Indianapolis funded by Glick Philanthropies.
 Glick Philanthropies broke ground on a state-of-the-art, $2 million facility the Carriage House East Resident Success Center in May 2018 that builds community and creates opportunities to break the cycle of poverty and achieve self-sufficiency.
 The Success Center includes several multi-purpose spaces for community events, a teaching kitchen for cooking classes, a greenhouse and outdoor gathering space and a welcoming entry with computers to serve as a social hub for residents and neighbors.
 The NSF-funded project and CUES-affiliated classes send students to assist Carriage House East in the development of gardens and youth cooking classes while teaching Butler students about the interconnectedness of disciplines and approaches to solving food system challenges.